JOURNEY TO THE MIDNIGHT SUN

 John looked on in anticipation, as did the entire family.

 “Yes,” John replied, “I am certain of it.
-The first and second verses did not include the word ‘the’ but were simply, ‘need of shelter’ and ‘hunt for treasure’ whereas the third verse was, ‘seek the knowledge.”
+The first and second verses did not include the word ‘the,’ but were simply, ‘need of shelter’ and ‘hunt for treasure,’ whereas the third verse was, ‘seek the knowledge.”

-“The riddle,” she continued, “says the knowledge lives forever.
+“The riddle,” Emma continued, “says the knowledge lives forever.
 Well, that which lives forever is not bound to this world.
 So the knowledge is not bound to this world.
 And the wolves in which the knowledge lives are not bound to this world.
 Therefore, if I am reading it right, the riddle tells of a freedom that only our souls can know.
 And that freedom is the ‘treasure’ in the second verse.”

 “You’re not a crackpot, Grandmother.”

-Scooting back in her seat, Emma gathered her gray hair, for it had fallen out of her hood, “Thank you, dear.”
-The lines in her face, cast in shadows by firelight, seemed exaggerated, like the keen quality in her large green eyes.
+Scooting back in her seat, Emma gathered her gray hair, for it had fallen out of her hood.
+“Thank you, dear.”
+The lines in her face, cast in shadows by firelight, seemed exaggerated, like the keen quality in her large green eyes—

-“Of course, Grandmother,” and speaking the first verses of an epic poem known to every soul in the realm, Laureal looked from one family member to the next until at last, her eyes came to rest on John.
+“Of course, Grandmother,” and speaking the first verses of an epic poem known to every soul in the realm, Laureal looked from one family member to the next until, at last, her eyes came to rest on John.

 “Come forth from the glades of heaven.